seccubus/seccubus/README.md

 Enhancements
 ------------
 * #597 - do-scan and import ivil now log to syslog
+* #605 - Container scan command allows scans to only starts on a certain weekday
 * Fedora, Ubuntu and Debian package building has been moved to CircleCI
 * Packages are automatically uploaded to [packagecloud.io](https://packagecloud.io/seccubus/seccubus)

 Bug Fixes
 ---------